Husseinhajghazal/Digital-school/README.md

 Alternatively, you can access the live demo of the application at https://digital-school-d3f59.web.app/login.

 Note: This project is intended for learning purposes only and is not meant for commercial use.

+## to use it here it is some fake accounts:

+Ids of admins:
+4
+Ids of teachers:
+101,102
+Ids of students:
+1000,1001,1002,1003,1004,1005,1006,1007
+Chose any id to try the website, knowing that all the  users password is "Test1234".

+Classes ids to control and edit some features:
+10002,10003

+Exams ids to control and edit some features:
+1,2,3